Quasi-set theory: Motivation

 The American Mathematical Society sponsored a 1974 meeting to evaluate the resolution and consequences of the 23 problems Hilbert proposed in 1900.
 An outcome of that meeting was a new list of mathematical problems, the first of which, due to Manin (1976, p.
 36), questioned whether classical set theory was an adequate paradigm for treating collections of indistinguishable elementary particles in quantum mechanics.
 He suggested that such collections cannot be sets in the usual sense, and that the study of such collections required a "new language".

 The use of the term quasi-set follows a suggestion in da Costa's 1980 monograph Ensaio sobre os Fundamentos da Lógica (see da Costa and Krause 1994), in which he explored possible semantics for what he called "Schrödinger Logics".
 In these logics, the concept of identity is restricted to some objects of the domain, and has motivation in Schrödinger's claim that the concept of identity does not make sense for elementary particles (Schrödinger 1952).
 Thus in order to provide a semantics that fits the logic, da Costa submitted that "a theory of quasi-sets should be developed", encompassing "standard sets" as particular cases, yet da Costa did not develop this theory in any concrete way.
 To the same end and independently of da Costa, Dalla Chiara and di Francia (1993) proposed a theory of quasets to enable a semantic treatment of the language of microphysics.
 The first quasi-set theory was proposed by D. Krause in his PhD thesis, in 1990 (see Krause 1992).
 A related physics theory, based on the logic of adding fundamental indistinguishability to equality and inequality, was developed and elaborated independently in the book The Theory of Indistinguishables by A. F. Parker-Rhodes.

-Outline of the theory
+Summary of the theory

 We now expound Krause's (1992) axiomatic theory $\mathfrak{Q}$, the first quasi-set theory; other formulations and improvements have since appeared.
 For an updated paper on the subject, see French and Krause (2010).
 Krause builds on the set theory ZFU, consisting of Zermelo-Fraenkel set theory with an ontology extended to include two kinds of urelements: